PELA: Learning Parameter-Efficient Models with Low-Rank Approximation: Method

 \textbf{Preliminary observation.} We apply this low-rank approximation to the fully connected layers of pre-trained models.
 Unfortunately, this process delivers less desirable results, \eg, the accuracy drops from 81\% to 61\% as seen in Fig.~\ref{fig:hist}.
 This indicates that the compressed low-rank model does not effectively learn instance-level discriminative representation.
 Moreover, we found that the learned features after low rank are confined in a narrow feature space.
 In particular, the right two subfigures in Fig.~\ref{fig:hist} demonstrate that the feature similarity of each class of the low-rank model is drastically higher than before.

 To overcome this, we propose to take full advantage of the large pre-trained model and harness it to guide the training of the low-rank model.
 Specifically, as shown in Fig.~\ref{fig:model}, we first perform low-rank approximation on the pre-trained model and retain both models.
 The parameters of the large pre-trained model are frozen while we train only the low-rank model.
 Our method further involves two modules: \emph{feature distillation} to align features between these two models, \emph{regularized weight perturbation} to constrain the affinity of the recovered matrix and original matrix.
 We name this method \textbf{PELA}, dubbed \emph{\textbf{P}arameter-\textbf{E}fficient models for \textbf{L}ow-rank \textbf{A}pproximation}.
 To the best of our knowledge, there is limited research on constructing an effective low-rank model based on pre-trained Transformers.
 Therefore, we aim to address this gap by investigating the potential of low-rank approximation to achieve an optimal efficiency-effectiveness trade-off.
-In the following, we elaborate on the details of our designed two modules sequentially.